abacaj/code-eval/README.md

 | [mpt-30b](https://huggingface.co/mosaicml/mpt-30b)                                                    | 30B  | 14.4%  | 31.7%   | ![mpt-30b](https://github.com/abacaj/code-eval/assets/7272343/697d83dc-bfe9-4c13-8f54-0eab6a758b0d)                |
 | [mpt-7b](https://huggingface.co/mosaicml/mpt-7b)                                                      | 7B   | 11.7%  | 14%     | ![mpt-7b](https://github.com/abacaj/code-eval/assets/7272343/f0a082f9-35bc-423c-ad50-c21d90f2447c)                 |

+## FAQ

+> Why is there a discrepancy on some of the scores between official numbers?

+Because it is not obvious or published what prompt or processing the official models used to conduct their evaluation on this benchmark.
+The goal here is to try and best reproduce those numbers, in many cases it is possible to get very close to the published numbers.

+All of the scores here were run independently of any published numbers and are reproducible by cloning the repo and following the setup.

 ## Setup

 Create python environment